 Many travelers ride the train through the Sacred Valley on a visit to the southern Peruvian highlands: a route that connects the city of Cusco to Machu Picchu.
-While visiting this region of Peru, checking out the Sacred Valley is an absolute must.
+On your way to visit Machu Picchu, checking out the Sacred Valley is an absolute must.
 The valley is the definition of beauty!
 There are several well-preserved Inca archeological sites to visit and its dramatic landscapes are home to Quechua communities that offer unique opportunities to interact with the local culture.

 A brief Sacred Valley introduction

 The natural history of the Sacred Valley (Urubamba Valley) is a tale of mighty glacial rivers carving through solid earth to shape one of the most environmentally diverse basins in the Peruvian highlands.
 From the flat floor of the fertile valley, hills and mountains climb higher and higher to elevations where snow accumulates year round.
 Above the ice-capped peaks (the apus, or divine spirits, of Inca mythology), there is only the boundless Andean sky.
 The Urubamba/Vilcanota River runs through the valley, and in Inca times, its flow was thought to mimic the shape of the Milky Way.

 Pre-Columbian societies constructed terraces on the steep sides of the valley’s hills, transforming the region into an agricultural breadbasket.
 The Inca state later used the valley as a religious center and an agrarian laboratory to experiment with crops imported from the empire’s distant regions and altitudes.
 The Sacred Valley is thus considered “sacred” both because of the number of worshipping sites concentrated therein and for its central importance in the quotidian economies of past and present indigenous populations.